-Mosaic workshop at Wintergreen September 2025.
+Mosaic workshop at Wintergreen Autumn 2025.
 Photo credit: Betty-Anne Howard

 Are you ready to dive into a hands-on, creative experience that combines art, design, and craft?
 Join our Porcelain Tiles and Pique Assiette Mosaics Workshop and discover the ancient art form of mosaics, re-imagined for the modern world.
 Whether you're a seasoned artist or a beginner looking for a new creative outlet, this workshop is designed to inspire and empower you to create beautiful, one-of-a-kind works of art!

 This hands-on workshop will guide you through the fascinating world of mosaics, where colour, texture, and creativity come together in your own unique design.
-You are invited to bring your own item to tile, (such as a small table) or use a wooden form that will be provided by Wintergreen Studios.
+When you register, you will be asked if you’d like to tile a small tabletop (11” x 15”) or a wooden canvas, both of which will provided by Wintergreen Studios.
+They will be similar, but not necessarily identical, to what is pictured here.
 Tiles and plates will also be provided, but participants may wish to bring broken mementos from home or go shopping for these items at thrift stores beforehand to select the colours/patterns that inspire them.

 Step-by-Step Guidance: From beginners to advanced, mosaic artist Meg Leslie will walk you through the entire mosaic process.
 Beginning with the creation of hand made porcelain tiles, the project will involve the design and completion of a mosaic masterpiece!

-2. Make your own Porcelain Tiles: Early in the week we will create tiles from porcelain clay, which will be glazed, fired, and integrated into your artwork.
+Make Your Own Porcelain Tiles: Early in the week we will create tiles from porcelain clay, which will be glazed, fired, and integrated into your artwork.

-3. Master Mosaic Techniques: Learn everything from basic cutting and gluing techniques to advanced design and grouting methods, so you can confidently create mosaic art.
+Master Pique Assiette Mosaic Techniques: Learn everything from basic cutting and gluing techniques to advanced design and grouting methods, so you can confidently create mosaic art.

-Join us for a delightful tile + mosaic workshop at Wintergreen Studios, where creativity flourishes amidst the serene and picturesque surroundings of the Frontenac Arch Biosphere.
+Join us for this delightful handmade tile + mosaic workshop at Wintergreen Studios, where creativity flourishes amidst the serene and picturesque surroundings of the Frontenac Arch Biosphere.
 Participants will engage in hands-on sessions, learning various techniques to create stunning mosaic art using a wide range of materials.

-Guided by an experienced and passionate instructor, attendees will explore the entire artistic process from initial design to the final completion of their projects, allowing for personal expression while connecting with fellow enthusiasts in a collaborative atmosphere.
+Guided by an experienced and passionate instructor, you will explore the artistic process from initial design to the final completion of your projects, allowing for personal expression while connecting with fellow enthusiasts in a collaborative atmosphere.
 This immersive experience not only nurtures and enhances artistic skills but also provides a peaceful retreat to unwind and find inspiration in the beauty of nature.

 There are trails to explore, a labyrinth for walking meditations, and the food is plentiful and delicious.
 Whether you are a novice just starting your artistic journey or a seasoned artist looking to refine your skills, the mosaic workshop promises to be an enriching and thoroughly enjoyable experience for all involved.